Search

 It sounds like science fiction.

-But countless neuroscientists and other professionals have shown that you literally can change the physical characteristics of your brain simply by thinking.
+But countless neuroscientists and other professionals have shown that you literally can change the physical characteristics of your brain simply by thinking in particular ways.

 changes in the brain